DrewVII/DrewVII/README.md

-# 👋 Hi there, I'm DrewVII
+# 👋 Hi there, I'm Drew

 ## 🚀 About Me
 I'm a passionate developer with a love for knowledge.
 Currently, I'm currently coding a mind blowing project (stay alerted).